ScottNguyen8901/AE_402/README.md

 # AE 402: Orbital Mechanics Repository

 Welcome to the Orbital Mechanics repository!
-This repository contains resources and code for projects on orbital mechanics.
+This repository contains resources and code for projects for AE 402: Orbital Mechanics at the University of Illinois Urbana-Champaign.

 ## Topics Covered